nicoSix/ccf-samples/README.md

 ## Overview

-This repository hosts the code samples for the [Building and Executing Trusted Execution Environment (TEE) based applications on Azure - A starter guide for developers](./Documentation/Building%20and%20Executing%20Trusted%20Execution%20Environment%20(TEE)%20based%20applications%20on%20Azure%20-%20A%20starter%20guide%20for%20developers.pdf).
+This repository hosts the code samples for the [Leveraging the Confidential Consortium Framework on Azure - A mini guide for developers](./Documentation/Leveraging%20the%20Confidential%20Consortium%20Framework%20on%20Azure%20-%20A%20mini%20guide%20for%20developers.pdf).

 ## Repository content